libvips/libvips/_posts/2022-04-18-New-pyvips-and-php-vips.md

 a1 = np.asarray(image)
 ```

+Again, there's no copying of data, just a pointer, so this is a fast way
-This is a fast way for numpy to load many image formats.
+for numpy to load many image formats.

 You can use the same method to make a PIL image: